wsmaragh/POSTR/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few of the things you can do with dAte:

 * View user activity feed
 * Communicate on your issue and pull request conversations